Boughton Monchelsea Parish Council

 From Monday to Friday, the bus leaves The Albion stop at 07.22 (07.41 during school holidays), 09.58 and 13.53.
 On Saturdays it leaves this stop at 08.02, 09.59 and 14.05.
 The 07.22 bus is a number 89 and travels into Coxheath first, before returning to Linton crossroads, then on into Maidstone.
 All other buses to and from Boughton Monchelsea are numbered 59.

 The return journey (Monday to Friday) leaves the Chequers bus station at 12.32, 16.12 (term time only) and 17.47.
 On Saturdays it leaves the bus station at 12.43, 15.27 and 17.57.

 The bus timetable can be found on the Arriva website

 Following a recent consultation, KCC and Arriva have agreed to pilot running the 59 bus service as a feeder bus for 12 months.
 This had been planned to commence from June 2019 however this has been delayed due to the discovery of power cables directly underneath the proposed location of a new bus layby on Sutton Road.
-As there is currently no alternative location for the layby which is important to allow the feeder buses to wait for the commercial buses that operate from Maidstone Town Centre, the service cannot be commenced as planned.
-UK Power Networks will be relocating the cables but there is currently no date for when this will be complete.
-In addition to a new bus layby there will also be improvements to the current shelter facilities on Sutton Road, including the installation of Real Time information screens.
+As there is currently no alternative location for the layby which is important to allow the feeder buses to wait for the commercial buses that operate from Maidstone Town Centre, the service could not commence as planned.
+The cables have now been relocated however, allowing the new bus layby to be constructed.
+The pilot service should begin in February 2020.

 KCC have launched a Bus Feedback Portal.
 This includes information about how to make a formal complaint or compliment about bus services and who to contact in the event that bus users experience problems.
 It also includes a feedback form for residents to let them know about their experiences of using buses and the quality of service provided.